breakthebot/BreakTheMod/README.md

 - coords: It gives you information about coordinates
 - discordLinked: It tells you if a user has linked their discord account to their emc account and if yes gives you the link to their discord account
-- nationpop: Shows the population and nation bonus of a nation
 - Player Radar: shows players nearby, completely legal based on /nearby

 ---